MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M02Lab01_Entitlements_and_Templates.md

 ### Task 1 – Holiday Schedule

-In this task, you will create A holiday schedule to be used with Customer Service calendars.
+In this task, you will create a holiday schedule to be used with Customer Service calendars.

 1. Open the **Customer Service Hub** app.